mxmxmxmx/mxmxmxmx.github.io/_posts/2021-01-12-Support-page-for-sweep-swipe.md

 ## Sweep Swipe

-A fun game to enjoy and relax.
+A fun game to enjoy.
 Find the same shapes and swipe them.
 They are moving fast!

 <p align="center">
 <img src = "/assets/img/matchcolors.png" height="300"/>